Azure-Samples/aks-agic-private-link/README.md

 This article shows how to use [Azure Application Gateway](https://learn.microsoft.com/en-us/azure/application-gateway/overview), [Azure Web Application Firewall](https://learn.microsoft.com/en-us/azure/web-application-firewall/afds/afds-overview), and [Azure Private Link Service (PLS)](https://learn.microsoft.com/en-us/azure/private-link/private-link-service-overview) to securely expose and protect a workload running in [Azure Kubernetes Service(AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) via the [Application Gateway Ingress Controller](https://learn.microsoft.com/en-us/azure/application-gateway/ingress-controller-overview).

-In addition, this sample shows how to deploy an [Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) cluster with the following features:

-- [API Server VNET Integration](https://learn.microsoft.com/en-us/azure/aks/api-server-vnet-integration) allows you to enable network communication between the API server and the cluster nodes without requiring a private link or tunnel.
-AKS clusters with API Server VNET integration provide a series of advantages, for example, they can have public network access or private cluster mode enabled or disabled without redeploying the cluster.
-For more information, see [Create an Azure Kubernetes Service cluster with API Server VNet Integration](https://learn.microsoft.com/en-us/azure/aks/api-server-vnet-integration).
-- [Azure NAT Gateway](https://learn.microsoft.com/en-us/azure/virtual-network/nat-gateway/nat-overview) to manage outbound connections initiated by AKS-hosted workloads.
-- [Event-driven Autoscaling (KEDA) add-on](https://learn.microsoft.com/en-us/azure/aks/keda-about) is a single-purpose and lightweight component that strives to make application autoscaling simple and is a CNCF Incubation project.
-- [Dapr extension for Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/dapr) allows you to install [Dapr](https://dapr.io/), a portable, event-driven runtime that simplifies building resilient, stateless, and stateful applications that run on the cloud and edge and embrace the diversity of languages and developer frameworks.
-With its sidecar architecture, Dapr helps you tackle the challenges that come with building microservices and keeps your code platform agnostic.
-- [Flux V2 extension](https://learn.microsoft.com/en-us/azure/azure-arc/kubernetes/tutorial-use-gitops-flux2?tabs=azure-cli) allows to deploy workloads to an Azure Kubernetes Service (AKS) cluster via [GitOps](https://www.weave.works/technologies/gitops/).
-For more information, see [GitOps Flux v2 configurations with AKS and Azure Arc-enabled Kubernetes](https://learn.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-gitops-flux2)
-- [Vertical Pod Autoscaling](https://learn.microsoft.com/en-us/azure/aks/vertical-pod-autoscaler) allows you to automatically sets resource requests and limits on containers per workload based on past usage.
-VPA makes certain pods are scheduled onto nodes that have the required CPU and memory resources.
-For more information, see [Kubernetes Vertical Pod Autoscaling](https://itnext.io/k8s-vertical-pod-autoscaling-fd9e602cbf81).
-- [Azure Key Vault Provider for Secrets Store CSI Driver](https://learn.microsoft.com/en-us/azure/aks/csi-secrets-store-identity-access) provides a variety of methods of identity-based access to your [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/overview).

 ## Prerequisites

 - An active [Azure subscription](https://docs.microsoft.com/en-us/azure/guides/developer/azure-developer-guide#understanding-accounts-subscriptions-and-billing).
 If you don't have one, create a [free Azure account](https://azure.microsoft.com/free/) before you begin.